Proposing Faculty Lines

 - How is the position significant to the liberal arts and sciences mission of the college?

-The search committee refines the Active and Inclusive Search Plan with the Director of Equity and Diversity.
-The Dean of the Faculty and Director of Equity and Diversity must approve the Active and Inclusive Search Plan before the position may be posted.
+An active and inclusive search plan is a critical part of the proposal.
+After a position is approved,the search committee refines the Active and Inclusive Search Plan with the Chief Diversity Officer.
+The Dean of the Faculty and Chief Diversity Officer must approve the Active and Inclusive Search Plan before the position may be posted.
 In creating the plan, the search committee should identify specific actions that will make the search, recruitment, and review process attentive to diversity and inclusion.
 For guidelines see Active and Inclusive Search Plan.